AZBDaniel/Hot-Spot/README.md

 ## User Story

-AS A traveler/person on vacation

-I WANT a list of attractions of the place im visiting

-SO THAT I can enjoy my time visiting and do less research
+As a tourist on vacation, I want an easy way to learn about the city I'm visiting and some suggestions for places to visit so that I can plan out my vacation time accordingly.

 ## Description